 William Peitzke, Founder and Director of Technology Development and Board member for ARES – Bill has 29 years of experience in the energy business.
 He founded Williams Resources Corporation, a California company providing a wide range of energy, strategic alliance and project conceptualization services in the deregulated California utility marketplace.

 In the mid-1980's he pioneered private brokering of long-term natural gas contracts to large co-generation facilities in California as well as providing the enabling economic studies for many significant pipeline expansions and generation facility acquisitions.
 Before deregulation of the California gas and electricity marketplace, his investment banking practice successfully consummated the sale of numerous large oil and gas reserve packages including major utility natural gas reserve portfolios.

-Matt Brown, Director, Engineering and Board member for ARES – As President of Matt Brown Performance Design, Mr. Brown provided advanced concept design and managed prototype construction, testing and analysis for clients including Clipper Windpower, Gyroton and Aquantis.
+Matt Brown, Director, Engineering – As President of Matt Brown Performance Design, Mr. Brown provided advanced concept design and managed prototype construction, testing and analysis for clients including Clipper Windpower, Gyroton and Aquantis.

 Mr. Brown provided engineering, construction supervision and testing of an experimental, wave-piercing boat for Transonic Hull Company; and both designed and engineered racing yachts for Reichel-Pugh Yacht Design.
 As Vice President of Engineering for CBTF Co., co-invented, designed, engineered, tested and brought to market the patented Canting Ballast Twin Foil (CBTF) for sailboats; and designed and tested the M-Ship.
 As Associate Designer for Advanced Aeromechanisms Corp., provided engineering design, construction supervision and testing for both the 1992 and 1995 America's Cup Race entry Stars and Stripes.